AI GOVERNANCE · LAYER 3

 Custom apps, no-code agents, RAG systems, MCP clients, A2A agents, developer coding tools — all through one Gateway.
 The platform team picks which models are approved, who can call them, which guardrails run, what gets logged, and how cost is attributed.

-The first job of an enterprise AI control plane is the policy point.
+The first job of an enterprise AI control plane is that policy point.
 Without one, every team rebuilds the same plumbing — auth, model access, prompt management, logging, guardrails, cost tracking.
 Same policy, different enforcement.
 Same risk, different blast radius.

 The Kosmoy AI Gateway is that policy point.
 API keys never reach the application.
 Developers call Kosmoy.
 Kosmoy holds the destination credentials in the Key Vault and uses them on the application’s behalf.
 Every call is authenticated, authorised, guardrailed, routed, logged, costed and attributable.
 One place.
 One set of rules.